MetClassNet/HumanNet/README.md

 Contains genome-scale metabolic networks and analysis done on the human metabolic network.

 #
-**RetroBioSyn**: folder contains retrobiosynthesis based analysis of human metabolic network
+**RetroBioMet**: folder contains retrobiosynthesis based analysis of human metabolic network
   * Mass differences based on reaction rules
   * Predicted metabolites based on reaction rules and metabolites present in the HumanNet